-Coneflowers (Echinacea purpurea) can take up to two years to begin flowering when grown from seed, but once they begin blooming, they provide long-lasting flowering every summer.
-Coneflowers grow in U.S. Department of Agriculture plant hardiness zones 3 through 9.
-You can plant coneflowers during the spring, summer or early fall.
+Coneflowers (Echinacea spp.) can take up to two years to begin flowering when grown from seed, but once they begin blooming, they provide long-lasting flowering every summer.
+You can plant coneflower seeds during the spring, summer or early fall.
+Coneflowers are perennials in U.S. Department of Agriculture plant hardiness zones 3 through 9, depending on species and cultivar.

 Video of the Day

 Maintain soil temperatures between 65 and 70 degrees Fahrenheit during germination, and water the soil often enough so it remains moist without becoming soggy.
 Coneflower seeds germinate within 10 to 20 days, at which time they need full, all-day sun near a sunny window until you are ready to transplant them outdoors.

 Indoor-grown coneflower seedlings need transplanting when they are 6 weeks old and after all danger of spring frost has passed.
 When transplanting to a sunny, well-draining bed, dig the planting hole 1/2 inch deeper than the peat pot and make the hole twice as wide.
 Tear the rim from the pot and set it inside the planting hole so the top edge of the pot sits just beneath the soil surface.

 When filling in the hole, the rim must sit beneath the soil or it will wick moisture away from the coneflower's roots.
 Water the newly planted seedling to settle the soil, and then water once or twice weekly so the soil remains evenly moist 6 inches deep.
 Coneflowers don't need fertilizer the first year you plant them.

 Coneflowers germinate readily when sown directly in the garden bed.
 Wait to plant until the soil temperature has warmed to 65 F in spring or early summer to ensure best germination.
 You can also sow outdoors later in the season, up to two months before the first expected fall frost.